Slide Decks on Migraine

 Migraine is a complex spectrum disorder.
 The differences between people with episodic and chronic migraine highlight the need for treatments to be tailored to each group.
 Browse our library of downloadable psychiatry and neurology illustrations – everything you need for your presentations.
 This resource includes illustrations and figures on a range of key concepts or neuroscience facts.

-Watch the Video on Migraine
+Watch the Videos on Migraine

 Professors Lars Edvinsson, Peter Goadsby, Michael Moskowitz and Jes Olesen were awarded The Brian Prize in 2021 for their outstanding research on the causes and treatment of migraine.